 Participants will learn how to provide evidence-based evaluation, assessment and intervention strategies as well as program plan and provide leadership promoting system based policy and practice.

 To participate in this program, a student must have:

 - Completed a bachelors’ or masters’ degree in a related field of study such as psychology, sociology, human development, health care, etc.

 - An entry level degree in an early childhood discipline such as physical therapy, occupational therapy, speech language pathology, psychology, special education, social work, early childhood education, etc.

-least one year of professional experience serving vulnerable children
+- At least one year of professional experience serving vulnerable children and families

 - Professionals who provide early childhood intervention services including occupational therapists, physical therapists, speech-language pathologists, social workers, teachers

 - Policy makers, administrators and executives who create and implement early intervention/early childhood programs